David Seath

 David Coutts Seath (31 March 1914 – 18 October 1997) was a New Zealand politician of the National Party.

 Biography

 Seath was born in Musselburgh, Scotland.
 He received his education at Waihi District High School, Waihi School of Mines, and the University of Edinburgh.
 From 1937, he was a public accountant in Taumarunui.
-During World War II, he was with the Royal New Zealand Naval Volunteer Reserve (RNZNVR), and served as Lieutenant Commander with British naval forces.
+During World War II, he was with the Royal New Zealand Naval Volunteer Reserve (RNZNVR), and served as a lieutenant commander with British naval forces.